Experienced Defense Against Assault Charges in Wake County

 Don't face assault charges alone - contact our assault attorney today for a confidential consultation and personalized legal guidance.

-Contact Our Assault Attorney Today
+Contact Our Assault Lawyer Raleigh Today

-With a solid track record of success, Floyd Law Offices offers client-focused legal representation that puts your best interest first.
+With a solid track record of success, Floyd Law Offices offers client-focused legal representation that puts your best interests first.
 In addition to free consultations, we also offer payment plans and can help you determine your best course of action.

 When you work with our Raleigh assault lawyer, we can help you understand the charges brought against you and your options.
 When you want to feel more confident in court, we can help.
 Facing criminal assault charges is stressful.
 Floyd Law Offices can guide you through the process from start to finish.